-Neither we nor the underwriter have authorized anyone to provide any information or to make any representations other than those contained in this prospectus or in any free writing prospectuses prepared by or on behalf of us or to which we have referred you.
+Neither we nor the underwriter have authorized anyone to provide any information or to make any representations other than those contained in this prospectus.
 We and the underwriter take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 This prospectus is an offer to sell only the shares offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
-The information contained in this prospectus or in any applicable free writing prospectus is current only as of its date, regardless of its time of delivery or any sale of shares of our common stock.
+The information contained in this prospectus is current only as of its date, regardless of its time of delivery or any sale of shares of our common stock.
 Our business, financial condition, results of operations and prospects may have changed since that date.

-Neither we nor the underwriter have done anything that would permit this offering or possession or distribution of this prospectus or any free writing prospectus we may provide to you in connection with this offering in any jurisdiction where action for that purpose is required, other than in the United States.
-You are required to inform yourself about and to observe any restrictions relating as to this offering and the distribution of this prospectus and any such free writing prospectus outside the United States.
+Neither we nor the underwriter have done anything that would permit this offering or possession or distribution of this prospectus we may provide to you in connection with this offering in any jurisdiction where action for that purpose is required, other than in the United States.
+You are required to inform yourself about and to observe any restrictions relating as to this offering and the distribution of this prospectus outside the United States.